Sevinjeno/react-pdf-viewer/README.md

 # PDF Upload & Viewer (React)

-## This project implements the frontend requirements provided by Delta Capita, focusing on scalability, accessibility, and maintainable architecture.

 Components are kept presentational where possible, with business logic abstracted into hooks and services to improve testability.

 ## Features